Hail in the time appointed, his reign on earth begun!

 He comes to break oppression, to set the captive free;

 to take away transgression, and rule in equity.

 He comes with succor speedy to those who suffer wrong,

-to help the poor and needy, and bid the week be strong;
+to help the poor and needy, and bid the weak be strong;

 to give them songs for sighing, their darkness turn to light,